bluegenes/2021-magsearch-vt/README.md

-#2021-goi-magsearch

-Download and sketch genomes of interest.
-Conduct MAG search.
+# 2021-magsearch-vt

+For species of interest, download genomes and sketch to prepare for MAG Search.